How to Be a Long-Distance Landlord

 Let's look at some tips on how to become a successful long-distance landlord.

-One of the best choices long-distance landlords can make is employing the services of a local property management company like McKenna & Vane Property Management.
-This ensures that a good property manager can quickly respond to any rental property needs.
+One of the best choices long-distance landlords can make is employing the services of a local company like McKenna & Vane.
+This ensures that a good property manager can quickly respond to any remote rental property needs.

 Hiring us as your property manager includes advertising vacant rental units, conducting tenant screenings, drafting lease agreements, and collecting rent on your behalf, and dealing with security deposits, among other things.

-When tenants have concerns about the rental home that demand rapid attention, they will contact the rental property manager to have their issues resolved.
-Above all, having a local property management business on your side allows you to keep an eye on the status of your property while you're abroad.
+When tenants have concerns about the home that demand rapid attention, they will contact the rental property manager to have their issues resolved.
+Above all, having a local management business on your side allows you to keep an eye on the status of your house or apartment while you're abroad.

-Property managers may be trusted to conduct thorough property inspections and also perform annual property walk-through inspections.
+Property managers may be trusted to conduct thorough property inspections and also perform annual walk-through inspections.

 Find Good Tenants and Keep Them

-Homeowners want tenants renting their property who pay rent on time, maintain the premises, report maintenance issues, and have a mature way of issuing complaints.
-These tenants are even more important to long-distance landlords who are unable to see the property in person on a regular basis to manage issues.
+Landlords want tenants renting their property who pay rent on time, respect the lease, maintain the premises, report maintenance issues, and have a mature way of issuing complaints.
+These tenants are even more important to landlords who are unable to see the home in person on a regular basis to manage issues.

-The best way of getting good tenants renting your property is conducting an in person tenant screening.
-This will provide information to help determine their financial stability and rental history.
+The best way of getting good tenants renting your house or apartment, and finding tenants who will stay for the long rerm, is conducting an in person tenant screening.
+This will provide information to help determine their financial stability and tenant history.

 Before signing a lease, check all potential tenants' credit reports, references, income sources, and criminal history.
 Past due obligations, negative references, evictions, and criminal convictions should all be considered red flags.